CowKeyMan/PredictingGraffitiUsingCityLayouts/docs/results.md

     Fig. 3.2.
 Features which our model has found to deter graffiti.
 </p>

-These tables tell us that the higher the population in an area, the less chance of graffiti.
+This table tells us that the higher the population in an area, the less chance of graffiti.
 Furthermore, buildings on a residential street are less likely to be vandalized.
 Additionally, more dense areas have an advantage over sparser areas.
 Higher building density would decrease the probability of an individual building having graffiti.
 Lastly, tall buildings in the vicinity of a building were also found to deter graffiti.

 |**Feature**|**Coefficient**|
 |one\_house\_away\_graffiti\_average|0.46045|